app users

 international transfers:

-some of our providers may be located outside the European Economic Area (EEA). in these cases, we review that they have adequate data protection guarantees in accordance with the GDPR, such as standard contractual clauses approved by the European Commission. if these guarantees do not exist, we will evaluate their incorporation or the change of provider in the future.
+the app's information is stored primarily on servers located in the European Union (Ireland). however, some of our providers may process data outside the European Economic Area (EEA). in those cases we ensure that adequate guarantees exist in accordance with the GDPR, such as the standard contractual clauses approved by the European Commission.

 What are your rights?